These classes are designed for those who need a fun, social and gentle form of exercise.

 – Flexibility – Aerobic Fitness

 Exercises can be done seated, with chair support of free standing.

 We use exercise bands and exercise balls in class to help build strength and improve mobility and flexibility.

-We also have a big focus on balance and focus on exercises to help improve both gait and balance in a fun, focused inclusive way.
+We also have a big focus on exercises to help improve both gait and balance in a fun, focused inclusive way.

-All classes have a focus on music, moving along to music and working on strength and aerobic fitness, as well as flexibility and mobility.
+All classes have a focus on music, moving along to the rhythm and working on strength and aerobic fitness, as well as flexibility and mobility.